Azure-Samples/azuresandbox/terraform-azurerm-vnet-app/README.md

     * [azcopy10](https://community.chocolatey.org/packages/azcopy10)
     * [azure-data-studio](https://community.chocolatey.org/packages/azure-data-studio)
     * [mysql.workbench](https://community.chocolatey.org/packages/mysql.workbench)
 * Post-deployment configuration is then performed using a custom script extension that runs [configure&#x2011;vm&#x2011;jumpbox&#x2011;win.ps1](./configure-vm-jumpbox-win.ps1).
+For security, secrets are retrieved at runtime using system assigned managed identity.
   * [configure&#x2011;storage&#x2011;kerberos.ps1](./configure-storage-kerberos.ps1) is registered as a scheduled task then executed using domain administrator credentials.
 This script must be run on a domain joined Azure virtual machine, and configures the storage account for kerberos authentication with the Active Directory Domain Services domain used in the configurations.
+For security, secrets are retrieved at runtime using system assigned managed identity.

 #### Linux Jumpbox VM